Q: Where can I find precamp information and required camper forms?

 - Remind your child how much you love them

-Q: Will my children be able to call me from camp if they are homesick?
+Q: Will my children be able to call me from summer camp if they are homesick?

 A: Usually not, although a staff person may call on their behalf.
 We have found that having children call home usually makes homesickness worse.
 If a child is very homesick, the camp staff may call you for the child.
 This lets the parent and staff person talk about the situation without upsetting the child.
 We want camp to be a good experience for your kids, so we try very hard to help campers beat homesickness.
 Homesickness is a short-term thing; most kids feel better after 1-2 days.
 Kids usually feel most homesick when they are tired, bored, or hungry.
 Once they are rested, fed, or busy with activities, they feel better.
 And, when camp is over, kids are proud to have “beaten the homesick bug.”